OlavHN/ChatTest/README.md

 <ul>
   <li>webRTC is abstracted away leaving you free to make the service as you want</li>
   <li>The element is a standard DOM element.
 Gives lots of new flexibility for third party integration</li>
-  <li>The signaling is pure websocket.
+  <li>The signaling is pure websocket without any libraries on top.
 Handshake can be standardized after RFC 6455</li>
 </ul>

 ## Scalability